WildCodeSchool-2023-09/php-support-symfony/README.md

 symfony serve
 ```

 ## Steps
-1. Create entities based on this MPD
+1. [x] Create entities based on this MPD
 ![](docs/model-bdd.png)
-2. Create Fixtures (2 campus and 4 students by campus)
+2. [x] Create Fixtures (2 campus and 4 students by campus)

+TODO
-3. Display sections of campus with students registered on a `/trombinoscope` page
+- [ ] Display sections of campus with students registered on a `/trombinoscope` page
 >Hint: make a controller for this route

 ## Bonus
-- Create a page `/trombinoscope/show` to display information (name & picture) of one student
+- [ ] Create a page `/trombinoscope/show` to display information (name & picture) of one student